 What is considered a safe level of RF exposure?
 There are varying opinions about this from experts around the world:

 New Zealand has a 500 meter (1/3 mile) buffer around mobile phone towers where no one is allowed to live.
-At this distance from a typical large cellular phone base station tower exposure is roughly about 5000 uW/m2 at ground level.
+At this distance from a large cellular phone base station tower with many antennas on it the exposure is roughly around 5000 uW/m2 at ground level.
 Most other governments allow a much higher level of RF exposure (see next question).

 In 2005 a group of German doctors wrote an open letter to the President of Bavaria, in the forward it recommends that public exposure should be below 10 uW/m2 average RF power (which is near bottom of the "Average" scale on our RF meter).